 Video Editing and Motion Graphics Capstone Project

-The goal of the Video Editing & Motion Graphics Portfolio class and included mentoring sessions is to help students create a capstone project.
+The goal of the Video Editing & Motion Graphics Portfolio class and the included mentoring sessions is to help students create a capstone project.

 In design education, a capstone project is a culminating assignment that allows students to apply the skills, knowledge, and techniques they’ve learned throughout their program to a comprehensive, often self-directed project.